KronosTheLate/CircuitComponentRounding.jl/README.md

  "180M"
 ```

-As a final check, lets see that all calculated values are in the E24 series, along with a value that is not.
+As a final check, let's check if all calculated values are in fact part of the E24 series, along with a value that is not.
 Note that factors of 10 are manually removed or added until the values range from 100 to 1000.
 This is because E-series repeat for every factor of 10, and is therefore only defined within one order of magnitude.
 ```julia-repl
 # Staring a line with `@.` makes everything occur elementwise
 julia> @.
 [300, 680, 150, 151] in valuesE(24, print_to_repl=false)